 Meet the STAR Voting team and learn about the network of organizations that keep the gears turning.

-STAR Voting is the flagship project and the spearhead of the Equal Vote Coalition, a 501c3 nonprofit dedicated to fighting for true equality in the vote itself.
+STAR Voting is the flagship project and top recommended proposal for voting reform form the Equal Vote Coalition, a 501(c)3 nonprofit founded in 2014 dedicated to fighting for true equality in the vote itself.
+Equal Vote's mandate is rooted in coalition building, outreach, and education about voting methods and how they shape the world we live in.
 Life isn't fair, but voting should be.

 Meet the STAR Voting Team: